Catastrophic Injury Lawyer Memphis, TN

 While truck drivers can be held accountable for injuries suffered by others when drowsy driving-related truck accidents happen, the trucking company may face liability as well.
 There have been multiple cases around the country that revealed how truckers are routinely pushed by their employers to work long shifts without proper breaks or rest periods and that a number of serious truck accidents could be directly attributed to these practices.

-While trucking companies are required to follow both state and federal regulations when it comes to the demands they place on their drivers, violations are common.
+While companies are required to follow both state and federal trucking regulations when it comes to the demands they place on their drivers, violations are common.
 Truckers claim they face undue pressure and are at risk of losing their jobs if they do not meet the trucking company’s demands.

 Permanent Disability

 One possible definition of a catastrophic injury is that it leads to a permanent disability.
 Some serious injuries might lead to more than one permanent disability.
 For example, you may have been diagnosed with a spinal cord injury.
 Some spinal cord injuries can lead to permanent motor disabilities.
 You might have a difficult time using your legs, or you may have a difficult time using one or both arms.
 Keep in mind that permanent disabilities can also be mental.
 As an example, you may have suffered a traumatic brain injury that leads to permanent cognitive deficits.
-If you have been diagnosed with a serious injury, do not forget to reach out to a catastrophic injury lawyer in Memphis TN after seeking medical care.

 Permanent Disfigurement

 A catastrophic injury could also lead to permanent disfigurement.
 For example, you might be involved in a motor vehicle accident or workplace incident that leads to severe burns.
 Second and third-degree burns can lead to large, permanent scars all over your body.
 If they occur on the face, they can cause permanent disfigurement that might also lead to mental health issues.
 For this reason, do not forget to seek medical care as quickly as possible following an incident.
-Then, reach out to an attorney who has experience dealing with catastrophic injuries.
+Then, reach out to our attorney who has experience dealing with catastrophic injuries.

 A Severe Change in Quality of Life